eminamitani/sw_python/README.md

 ## contents
 The package contains two scripts:

 sw.py: main script to calculate the strain and coordinate derivative for the Stillinger-Weber potential.
-The differencial of the potential energy is explicitly written down in the script.
+The derivative of the potential energy is explicitly written down in the script.

 sw_deriv.py: a script to calculate the strain and coordinate derivative for the Stillinger-Weber potential.
-The differencial of the potential energy is calculated by using autograd module in pytorch.
+The derivative of the potential energy is calculated by using autograd module in pytorch.
 Very heavy and slow.

 ## Usage